 An important distinction to make is the difference between broadband availability and broadband adoption.
 Broadband availability refers specifically to the physical availability of broadband infrastructure.
 In other words, if someone or a business wants internet, do they have an option?
 Broadband adoption, on the other hand, means that not only is there broadband available but someone or a business is actively subscribed to the broadband service.
 In some cases, broadband may be available, but it is not adopted because the services are too expensive, or the quality of the connection is too poor.

-Furthermore, digital inclusion is an important part of the broadband conversation.
-Digital inclusion means that all people regardless of age, income, or other circumstance have access to broadband internet, digital information, and internet-enabled devices to connect them online.
-Digital inclusion for an individual is satisfied when there is affordable and quality broadband internet service, access to internet-enabled devices, and adequate digital literacy training opportunities available.
-Any missing piece of that holy digital inclusion trilogy would create connectivity issues for an individual.
+Furthermore, digital equity is an important part of the broadband conversation.
+Digital equity means that all people regardless of age, income, or other circumstance have access to broadband internet, digital information, and internet-enabled devices to connect them online.
+Digital equity for an individual is satisfied when there is affordable and quality broadband internet service, access to internet-enabled devices, and adequate digital literacy training opportunities available.
+Any missing piece would create connectivity issues for an individual.
 For instance, if someone has access to broadband internet and internet-enabled devices but does not understand how to access a telehealth appointment, then that person is not fulfilling their digital potential or digital needs.

 Broadband lingo can be confusing.
 If a municipality is going to partner with others to request funding for broadband expansion, then there are some common broadband concepts with which local leaders should become familiar.

 Broadband service is a retail service that provides the capability to transmit data and receive data.
 Internet service providers offer broadband service through mobile broadband, fixed broadband, and wireless broadband.
 An internet service provider is any person, business, or organization qualified to do business that provides individuals, corporations, or other entities with the ability to connect to the internet.